ahmad2shadab/ahmad2shadab/README.md

 # 👋 Hey there

 <div align="justify">
     Full Stack Learner who loves to work with JavaScript technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
+Right now my mind is focused on learning Backend Web Development.
 I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 </div>

 <br>